codefordenver/encorelink/README.md

 ## Things work locally but not on Heroku...
 We run the app with a different configuration for local development than we do for deploying.
-If things work when running locally, but fail when deploying, run `npm run heroku` to emulate the config used for production (visible on localhost:3000).
+If things work when running locally, but fail when deploying, run `npm prune --production` to set your `node_modules` to match production and run `npm run heroku` to emulate the config used for production (visible on localhost:3000).

 You might also want to make sure you have the same npm modules that will be installed on heroku (this can be done with `rm -rf node_modules && npm install